 All our current NEOs have change in control severance agreements.
-These agreements are in the best interests of both the Company and our shareholders because they foster the continuous employment and dedication of key management without potential distraction or personal concern if Xerox were the potential subject of an acquisition or other change in control event.
+The Compensation Committee has determined that these agreements are in the best interests of both the Company and our shareholders because they foster the continuous employment and dedication of key management without potential distraction or personal concern if Xerox were the potential subject of an acquisition or other change in control event.
 The Compensation Committee periodically reviews our change in control severance agreements against benchmark data to ensure that our arrangements are consistent with market practice.